-Head, Puttnam School of Film & Animationchris.firstname.lastname@example.org
+Head, School, Puttnam School of Film & Animation

-Chris started his animation career in 1987 with Walt Disney Animation, on the film Who Framed Roger Rabbit.
+Chris Shaw started his animation career in 1987 with Walt Disney Animation on the film Who Framed Roger Rabbit.
 Chris learned his craft on the job and experienced many different aspects of the animated film process across a variety of departments.
 In 1989, he started work in Steven Spielberg’s American Tail II in the Animation Department.
 After completing two animated features, he continued his career as a freelance animator on a variety of TV commercials and clients including BBC News, Paul McCartney, IBM, Reuters News Agency, Lego, Halls, Rice Krispies, Ribena, Barclays Bank and MTV.

-Chris is currently enrolled on the PhD programme at The Hong Kong Polytechnic University, where his research is focused on the pedagogical development of imaginative thinking, which can help encourage students to think more imaginatively.
+Chris is currently enrolled on the PhD programme at the Hong Kong Polytechnic University, where his research is focused on the pedagogical development of imaginative thinking, which can help encourage students to think more imaginatively.

 - Engaging Creative Media Student’s Motivation: The Influence of Autonomy, Peer Relationships and Opportunities in Industry, in World Journal of Education, vol 8, no. 6 (October 2018).

 - Identifying an Educational Framework to Develop Imaginative Thinking for Animation Students, at the PhD Winter Seminar (March 2018).